-When the lease liability is remeasured due to changes in an index or rate used to determine lease payments, changes in the amounts expected to be payable under a residual value guarantee, and changes in assessments of purchase, extension or termination options as mentioned above, a corresponding adjustment is made to the carrying amount of the right-of-use asset is reduced to zero, any remaining amount of the remeasurement is recognized in profit or loss.
+When the lease liability is remeasured due to changes in an index or rate used to determine lease payments, changes in the expected payments under a residual value guarantee, and changes in assessments of purchase, extension or termination options as mentioned above, the carrying amount of the right-of-use asset is adjusted accordingly.
+If the carrying amount of the right-of-use asset is reduced to zero, any remaining remeasurement amount is recognized in profit or loss.